MIDMX/RaVisual/README.md

 # RaVisual
-You can find here the code dedicated to the 4th version of the RaVisual Firing systems (emitter only for the moment)
+You can find here the code dedicated to the 4th version of the RaVisual Firing systems (emitter only for the moment)<br/><br/>

-What is new on this version ?
+<b>What is new on this version ?</b>

   -Added 3.5" LCD

   -Added Encoders/potentiometer bank

   -implemented I2C controller for PAD & LED interfacing

   -new LoRa transmission modules
+<br/><br/>

-Coming soon:
+<b>Coming soon: </b>

   -CAD Files for enclosure

--SCHEMATICS & PCB
+  -Schematics & PCB

   -Technical description

   -user manual